airyhq/airy/docs/docs/sources/chat-plugin.md

-You must replace `CHANNEL_ID` with the channel id obtained when [connecting](#connecting-a-channel) the source and `SCRIPT_HOST` with the host of your chat plugin server.
+You must replace `CHANNEL_ID` with the channel id obtained when [connecting](#connecting-a-channel) the source and `SCRIPT_HOST` with the host of your Chat Plugin server.
 When using the local vagrant environment `SCRIPT_HOST` must be set to `chatplugin.airy`.

 :::note